Filip-Vacko/Test-project/README.md

 # Test-project
 ========

-In this project, I apply the programming knowledge I learn.
+In this project, I'm applying the programming knowledge I learn.

 #Features
 --------
-1. A simple webserver (http.createServer in "app.js")
+1. A simple Express server (in "app.js")
 2. Module(s) (file "testModule.js" and possibly other locations)

 #Installation
 ------------
 1. Install Node.js
+2. In the command line, in the folder containing the project files, run "npm install"
-2. In the command line, in the folder containing the project files, run "node app.js"
+3. In the command line, in the folder containing the project files, run "node app.js"
-3. Go to "http://localhost:1338/" in your browser
+4. Go to "http://localhost:3000" in your browser

 #Things I'm going to apply/test here:
 ------------